-Nitzan Haroz, who was born in Israel, joined the Philadelphia Orchestra as principal trombone in 1995.
+Nitzan Haroz, a native of Israel, joined the Philadelphia Orchestra as principal trombone in 1995.
 He served as assistant principal trombone of the New York Philharmonic and principal trombone of the Rishon-Le Zion Symphony and Opera Orchestra.
 He was also first trombone of the Israel Defense Forces Orchestra and performed with the Jerusalem Symphony Orchestra.

 Mr. Haroz has appeared as a soloist with the Philadelphia Orchestra, Israel Philharmonic Orchestra, Rishon-Le Zion Symphony, and the Sofia Radio Symphony, among others, and is an active chamber musician.